 So how does this affect prices?

 If you are starting to think this is a great topic for an economics professor regarding supply and demand, then you are right.
-As you can imagine, older air conditioners may have more leaks and need repairs.
-Any systems that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a very limited supply.
-Prices have only increased due to scarcity.
+As you might assume, older air conditioners may have more leaks and need repairs.
+Any units that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a very limited supply.
+Prices have only gone up due to scarcity.

 Don’t forget that in order to obtain R22, you must be an EPA-certified technician.
-So, the normal homeowner is unable to purchase a cylinder themselves.
-Also, there are some strict regulations now on how refrigerant should be reclaimed and recycled, which raises the price.
-This cost is passed on to the homeowner as companies have to cover the increased overhead connected to R22 repairs.
+So, the normal homeowner can’t purchase a cylinder themselves.
+In addition, there are some firm regulations now on how refrigerant should be reclaimed and recycled, which raises the price.
+This cost is passed on to the homeowner as companies are forced to cover the increased overhead connected to R22 repairs.
 There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing air conditioners.

 So, what does this mean for you?

-If you’re thinking, “Man, this is starting to sound expensive,” you’re correct, it is.
-This is why when our professionals come out to review your unit we check to see what refrigerant your unit uses, and in many cases, we’ll advocate for an upgrade because of the increasing cost of taking care of an R22 air conditioner.
+If you’re thinking, “Holy cow, this is starting to sound expensive,” you’re correct, it is.
+This is why when our technicians come out to review your unit we check to see what refrigerant your unit uses, and lots of cases, we’ll advocate for an upgrade because of the increasing cost of taking care of an R22 air conditioner.

 How do I know if my unit uses R22?

 If you own an air conditioning system that was built before 2010, your AC will typically have R22.
 However, if you installed your air conditioner after January 1, 2010, then your unit may not have R22.
 You can see the type of refrigerant your system runs on by reading the appliance’s nameplate.
 This nameplate is normally found on the outdoor condenser of your central air conditioning system.
-If you can’t locate it, you can read your user’s manual.
-Otherwise, you can contact your local Service Experts center.
-If you have a maintenance agreement with us, we also have your information on hand and a tech can let you know immediately if your unit uses R22.
+If you can’t locate it, you can check your user’s manual.
+Alternatively, you can contact your local Service Experts center.
+If you have a maintenance agreement with us, we also have your information on hand and a tech can let you know right away if your unit uses R22.

 Instead of Freon, use Puron

-The industry has moved from R22 to R410a, which you may know by the brand name Puron.
-In the remainder this article, we’ll use the name R410a (although Puron is a well-known brand, there are other companies that make R410a).
+The industry has moved from R22 to R410a, which you may recognize by the brand name Puron.
+In the remainder this article, we’ll use the name R410a (although Puron is a familiar brand, there are other companies that make R410a).
 There are some valuable benefits to switching from an R22 air conditioning unit to one that uses R410a.
-It has a higher safety rating and an ozone depletion rating of zero, and it performed slightly better on energy-efficiency tests than R22.
+It offers a higher safety rating tests than R22.

-You may have read about “drop-in” replacements for R22.
-We strongly advocate against this option.
-Usually a homeowner who is anxious about the cost of replacing their unit seeks out an alternative, and this sounds like an easy solution.
+You may have heard of “drop-in” replacements for R22.
+We strongly recommend against this option.
+Usually a homeowner who is anxious about the cost of replacing their system seeks out an alternative, and this appears to be an easy solution.
 It often costs the homeowner more money, and nearly always voids the manufacturer warranty.
 The fact about “drop-ins” is that there is no “drop-in” solution where you just swap out the refrigerant.
 The phrase “drop-in” is indicating retrofitting a air conditioner, which when done correctly can cost the homeowner as much, or more, money than purchasing a new unit that uses R410a.
-In part, this is because different refrigerants function at different pressure levels and require different parts to run, which means the technician is forced to replace the most expensive components of your system to be compatible with the new refrigerant.
-If this vital step is missed, your system will quickly stop working, and you’ll end up installing a new unit anyway.
+In part, this is because different refrigerants function at different pressure levels and require different parts to run, which means the technician is forced to replace the most expensive components of your system to fit with the new refrigerant.
+If this vital step is skipped, your system will quickly stop running, and you’ll be forced to install a new unit anyway.
+If you are dead set on exploring retrofitting, then consult with an HVAC company to determine your best alternative.

 It’s better to discuss pricing options with your HVAC provider if you’re concerned about cost.
-At Service Experts Heating & Air Conditioning, we offer financing that makes a replacement affordable, and we monitor for any manufacturer and utility rebates that would make it easier to handle an unexpected replacement.
-To avoid emergencies on a hot day, a lot of of our customers choose to do a pre-emptive replacement, and replace an old system before it breaks down.
+At Service Experts Heating & Air Conditioning, we have financing available that makes a replacement doable, and we keep track of any manufacturer and utility rebates that would make it easier to handle an unexpected replacement.
+To avoid emergencies on a hot day, a lot of of our customers choose to do a pre-emptive replacement, and replace an old AC before it breaks down.
 If you’re of a similar mind, then you’re in good company!

 If your unit was built after 2010, you’re probably safe